-Moreover, the data of the PE ratio of different industries is readily available at various publically available sources of data like moneycontrol.
-If an investor believes in using Industry PE ratio as a method of assessing the over/under-valuation level of any stock, then it provides her an easy checklist tool to decide about the valuation of the stock.
+Moreover, the data of the PE ratio of different industries are readily available at various publically available sources of data like moneycontrol.
+If an investor believes in using Industry PE ratio as a method of assessing the over/under-valuation level of any stock, then it provides her with an easy checklist tool to decide about the valuation of the stock.

 Reasons for Irrelevance of Industry PE Ratio for Investors